 An official website of the European Union.
 See all European Institutions

 Mauritius is engaged in a close political dialogue with the EU as provided for under Article 8 of the Cotonou Partnership Agreement.
 The first annual Political Dialogue with the Government of Mauritius took place in 2011.
-During the latest Political Dialogue in January 2016, EU and Mauritius discussed about issues of common interest such as the Economic Partnership Agreement (EPA), Peace and Security including the fight against Terrorism, combating Corruption and promoting Good Governance, addressing the effects of Climate Change, the Sustainable Development Goals and Regional Economic Integration amongst others.
+The latest Political Dialogue took place in June 2018.
+More

 EU represents Mauritius main trading partner.
 The EU market represents 70% of Mauritian exports.
 Moreover, around 50% of tourist arrivals come from Europe.

 The reform of the sugar regime and the associated drop in the price of this key commodity had significant consequences for sugar producers, both within the EU and beyond.
 For the countries that had benefited from preferential arrangements under the Sugar Protocol to the Lomé Convention, like Mauritius, the EU has provided accompanying measures, under the Development Cooperation Instrument, to supporting these countries as they adjust to the new system.